SEI-R-2-22/u1_lesson_intro_CSS/README.md

 ## Getting Started

-- Fork and Clone this repository
+- Fork and Clone this repository OR you can start from the code we made in the HTML lesson
 - Open this lesson in your code editor
 - Open the `index.html` file in your browser (Refer to the prior lesson on how to do so)